"Je suppose" vs "J'imagine": what's the difference in French (Emily in Paris, season 2, ep.7)

 For example, I could say if I was in a relationship with a boy and he left me for another girl, I can say "I guess he's happier with her".

-So, it's in my imagination, I imagine it.
+So it's in my imagination, I imagine it.

-I use one or the other without really making a difference.
+For my part, I use one or the other without really making a difference.

 Share this post